 - Exporting the Reference Table

-Before Designer can start to monitor and record the resource reference information in the reference table, you must first have the reference table configured by choosing the resource types you want to add to the table.
+Before Designer can start to monitor and record the resource reference information in the reference table, you must first configure the reference table by choosing the resource types you want to add to the table.
 Designer then monitors the reference relationships between resources of these types and stores the relationship information in the database.